Garabí-Panambi Hydroelectric Complex

 The Garabí-Panambi Hydroelectric Complex (Complexo Hidrelétrico Garabi-Panambi) is a planned pair of hydroelectric dams and generating stations on the Uruguay River between Argentina and Brazil.
 There is controversy over the environmental impact on the fast-flowing river.

 The prime contractors are trying to avoid public image problems and delays such as those with other recent dams.

 Concept

-The Garabi-Panambi Hydroelectric Complex on the Uruguay River has been projected to generate 2,200 MW of energy, which Argentina and Brazil would share equally.
+The Garabi-Panambi Hydroelectric Complex on the Uruguay River has been projected to generate 2,200 MW of electric power, which Argentina and Brazil would share equally.

 The estimated cost of the project is US$5.2 billion.

 About 12,500 people would be employed on the project, of whom 70% would be local workers.

 The project is a joint venture of Eletrobras of Brazil and Emprendimientos Energéticos Binacionales (Ebisa) of Argentina.

 The Garabí and Panambí dams would be built in the Corrientes and Misiones provinces of Argentina, and the Garruchos and Alecrim municipalities of Rio Grande do Sul in Brazil.

 The exact location would depend on the results of geological studies of the sites.